smridhikatyal/Smart-Chat/README.md

 ![Screenshot 2025-02-24 165258](https://github.com/user-attachments/assets/533ea1ed-ebae-4c37-ace1-59fef4e74053)

 Generating an AI Image of a Pink Unicorn
-You open Smart Chat and type:
-📝 "Create an image of a pink unicorn standing on a rainbow."
+You open Smart Chat and ask: 🎙️ "Create an image of a pink unicorn standing on a rainbow."

 The app processes your request and uses DALL·E to generate a high-quality AI image.
 In just a few seconds, you see a beautifully crafted pink unicorn with a glowing mane.